jszeman/chsm/doc/ch4_extended_python_codegen/extended_python_codegen.md

 ## Guards

-Let's say we want to modify the state machine so that it only transitions from `B` to `C` if we press the `space` key twice in a short time, otherwise it staya in `B`.
+Let's say we want to modify the state machine so that it only transitions from `B` to `C` if we press the `space` key twice in a short time, otherwise it stays in `B`.

 To achieve this, we add a guard to the transition:

 ![t3](pic/t3.png)

-Now, If you just press the `Code gen` button you'll be rewarded with this ugly stack trace in the console:
+Now, If you just press the `Code gen` button you'll be rewarded with this ... thing in the console:

 ``` python
 Traceback (most recent call last):